Le Marche marches on

-The white wine Verdicchio is probably the Marche’s most famous wine but in fact, the region produces more red wine than white.
-The most common reds are Montepulciano/Sangiovese blends which we will consider below and these two varieties take up 40% of the vines planted.
+The white wines of Le Marche are mostly based on Verdicchio is probably the Marche’s most famous wine but in fact, the region produces more red wine than white.
+The most common reds wines of Le Marche are Montepulciano/Sangiovese blends which we will consider below and these two varieties take up 40% of the vines planted.
 Verdicchio at about 15% is a rather poor third.
 And just under half of all plantings can be lumped together as ‘other varieties’.
 Some of these are interesting local specialities, some are international varieties or some are local ones which never leave the region.

 Verdicchio needs to reposition itself